-Disclaimer: Some of the green links in this article help support Don’t Forget To Move at absolutely no extra cost to you.
-We’re not sponsored by these brands, they are simply products that we use and fully endorse for all our travels.
-If you feel like buying them through the link they cost exactly the same.
-You’ll also get extra travel karma knowing you’ve helped keep this website online to help more enthusiastic travelers like yourself!
+Disclaimer: This article contains affiliate links, which help support Don’t Forget To Move at absolutely no extra cost to you.
+You’ll also get extra travel karma knowing you’ve helped support our efforts to inspire travelers just like yourself!
 Cheers!

 Eagles Nest Outfitters DoubleNest Hammock – For the secluded beaches and remote countryside locations where you can just string up and kick back.
 A couple of hammocks were very useful for our last trip through Central America, so we’re saving space with this ultra light and super strong double hammock.
 Because we didn’t spend enough time together already…